dhirajpatnaik16297/IMG-TXT-Generative-Adversarial-Network/README.md

 Programming language used: python 3.5

-Libraries used: tensorflow 1.4,
+Libraries used: tensorflow 1.4(gpu version),
                 numpy, matplotlib and pickle
-### I trained them using around 12 GB of GPU memory which took approximately a day.
+### I trained them using around 12 GB of GPU memory which took a few hours.

 Below are some snippets of the results of images and text generated during training.
 Please compare both image and text generated to know the relation between them.